KhiemLikestoProgram/SRFTPLBWN/README.md

 ## _Current version_: `v1.0.0a`

 ## _Requirements_:
- - Python 3.10 or above (im too lazy to make this backwards compatible)
+ - Python 3.10 or above (im too lazy to make this backwards compati ble)
  - `rich` module for debugging (this is still an Alpha version)

 ---